 Genital herpes: Painful blisters around the genital area.

-However, Dr Chong also warns that many people show no symptoms even when they have an STI, so just because nothing is out of the ordinary doesn’t mean you’re in the clear.
+He however cautions that many people show no symptoms even when they have an STI, so just because nothing is out of the ordinary doesn’t mean you’re in the clear.
 At the end of the day, only an STI test can let you know if there’s anything you should be worried about.

 Also, you should go for a repeat test if your results come back negative but you have some of the above symptoms and suspect you have an STI.